theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-aws-s3.md

 {: .box-tip}
 **Tip:** You can install Xtract Universal in an Amazon Elastic Compute (EC2) instance.
 Check [Amazon EC2: Getting Started with Amazon EC2](https://aws.amazon.com/ec2/getting-started/) to deploy an instance where you can install Xtract Universal in your AWS Account.
-Make sure your instance is deployed in the same region as your SAP solution to reduce latency and optimize performance.
+Make sure the instance is deployed in the same region as your SAP solution to reduce latency and optimize performance.

 ## Requirements